-Music Without Borders is a campaign that draws on the power of the arts to fundraise for Médecins Sans Frontières / Doctors Without Borders (MSF), which has been at the forefront of providing humanitarian medical aid around the world.
-Between 2015 and 2017, Music Without Borders has raised more than $43,500 for MSF through three gala concerts.
+Music Without Borders is a student-run campaign that draws on the power of the arts to fundraise for Médecins Sans Frontières / Doctors Without Borders (MSF), which has been at the forefront of providing humanitarian medical aid around the world.
+Between 2015 and 2017, Music Without Borders has raised more than $43,500

-What is the most powerful and effective way to create change?
-At Music Without Borders, we believe that it is through a network of diverse and motivated volunteers each contributing their unique talents and backgrounds in the spirit of service, rather than through competition or top-down leadership.
+a broadening network of diverse and motivated volunteers, each contributing their unique talents and backgrounds in the spirit of service (see our Past Campaigns pages).
 The project goes beyond borders—from artistic genres or disciplines, to schools, countries or cultures.
 Our network of musicians, designers, programmers, filmmakers, writers, friends and mentors spans many different communities around the world.
-Ultimately, we want to show that youth can move the world through service.
+Ultimately, we show that youth can move the world through service.

 We are calling on young musicians around the world to submit musical recordings to be featured in a series of MWB podcasts.
 As well, we are calling on youth writers, artists, filmmakers, programmers, and composers to submit original work on the following themes to be featured on our online platform: humanitarianism, the power of the arts, one world, service, and youth action.
 Click here for details.